 This fireplace makeover was such a fun, quick, and easy weekend project.
-I am extremely pleased with how it turned out and can’t wait to show you.
+I am extremely pleased with how it turned out and can’t wait to show you in today’s post.

 The fireplace was one of our favorite features of the house when we first bought it.
-The thoughts of many nights snuggling up with my family next to a warm fire bombarded my mind as soon as I laid eyes on this huge fireplace.
+Thoughts of many nights snuggling up with my family next to a warm fire bombarded my mind as soon as I laid eyes on this huge fireplace.

 I did however know I would want to give it a makeover once.
 I was okay with the white color but wasn’t in love with it.
 Since I want the fireplace to be the main focal point, I decided I wanted to paint the fireplace BLACK.

 BEST PAINT FOR BRICK FIREPLACES

 There were several things that we took into consideration when choosing the best paint for the fireplace.
 The two biggest things being which would give me a matte look and had high durability.
 Because let’s be honest, even though you shouldn’t need to heavily clean the fireplace, my kids ALWAYS find ways to get stuff dirty.

 Here is a look at the different paint for brick fireplaces: